 Interviews, in general, are notorious for bringing out nerves in candidates, particularly candidates who have not prepared or do not have job interview experience.
 Competency-based interviews are worse because the questions are likely to be obscure or have an answer that requires a “one-word answer.”
 If you want to perform well and score top marks, you need to create a story before answering the question.

-It’s very important to remember, you will not be the first or the last person to fail a competency-based interview badly.
+It’s crucial to remember you will not be the first or the last person to fail a competency-based interview badly.
 Yours truly failed a competency-based interview in the early part of his career.
 It was one of the first interviews I had ever been to after graduating from University.

-I remember meeting the interviewer, I remember the first couple of questions, which I thought went well and then they asked me the question, “Give me an example where you have gathered lots of information, analysed it and written a report,” and my mind went blank.
-Nothing… the fact that I had just finished my thesis, which would have been a great answer, was nowhere to be seen.
-Needless to say, the interview went from bad to worse and the within a few minutes I was a complete mess.
+After a minute of thinking, nothing came mind, and I began to panic.
+The fact that I had just finished my thesis, which would have been a great answer, was nowhere to be seen.
+Needless to say, the interview went from bad to worse, and within a few minutes, I was a complete mess.
 I badly failed that interview.

-Remember, DO NOT LEARN answers to competency-based in interview questions parrot fashion.
-It’s very important that you give answers in your own words.
-I could not answer a question in the same way as you could, and I am sure its vicer-versa.
+Remember, DO NOT LEARN answers to competency-based in interview questions parrot-fashion.
+You must give answers in your own words.
+I could not answer a question in the same way as you could, and I am sure it’s vice-versa.

 It’s a great idea to ask what competencies you will be tested on before your interview.
 If you know what competencies you will be tested on, it makes it much easier to tailor your answers to what the interviewer is looking for.